nextrace1/tron_forensic_mcp/README.md

 # TRON Blockchain Forensics - MCP Server

 An AI-powered investigation tool for tracing USDT flows on the TRON network.
 Built using the Model Context Protocol (MCP) to enable natural language orchestration of complex forensic workflows.
+Code and demo available upon request.

 ## What It Does